nikitawani07/Traffic-Sign-Detection/README.md

 # trafficSignDetection

 This project implements the classification of of German Traffic Sign Recognition Benchmark dataset using various feature extraction method and classification methods.
+The goal of this project was to achieve high accuracy in recognizing signs in real world.

-# Feature Extraction Methods
+## Feature Extraction Methods

 1. Raw pixels
 2. Color histograms